Historicity of Muhammad: Muhammad in the Quran

 The Quran primarily addresses a single "Messenger of God," Muhammad.
-Unlike the hundreds of references in the Quran to the stories of prophets such as Moses and Jesus, provides very little information about Muhammad himself, his companions, or his contemporaries.
+Unlike the hundreds of references in the Quran to the stories of prophets such as Moses and Jesus, the Quran provides very little information about Muhammad himself, his companions, or his contemporaries.
 The individuals to whom the expressions used in Quranic polemics belong and the contexts in which they were used are merely notes made in commentaries written in later centuries.
 An exception is his slave/adopted son Zayd, whose name is mentioned in the verses (Al-Aḥzāb;37) in the context of his -divorced- wife being taken into Muhammad's marriages.

 Probably the clearest biographical account of Muhammad in the Quran is the brief mention of his followers' settlement in Yathrib after their expulsion by the Quraysh, and of military encounters such as the Muslim victory at Badr.